-1.2 Site Context
+1.2 Site Location and Landscape Context

-The site is located at National Grid Reference TQ 10547 88700 and has an area of approximately 0.79ha comprising amenity grassland, semi-natural woodland, species poor hedgerows, scattered trees, hard standing, four buildings and the river Pinn.
-It is surrounded by residential properties within Pinner and tree lined boundaries in all directions.
+The site is located at National Grid Reference TQ 11173 81521 and has an area of approximately 1.7ha comprising built-up areas and gardens, scattered trees, species poor hedgerows, buildings and built linear features.
+It is surrounded by residential dwellings within the town of Hillingdon to the east and Southall to the west, with the Yeaden brook to the north and open fields with scattered woodland to the west.
 A site location plan is provided in Appendix 2.